mollydotwhat/semantic-html/README.md

 # 01 HTML, CSS, and Git: Code Refactor
+i'll edit this later so it isn't just reflecting the instructions
 ## Challenges in This Course

 There are two types of Challenges in this course.
 Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.